JackPikatea/pikatea-documentation/docs/PikateaMacropadGB4/Readme.md

 *Note: 7 keys will be shown regardless if you have a 3-key, 5-key, or 7-key configuration.
 The extra keys will simply not work if they are not physically present.*

-**More information on VIAL can be found on [the offical Vial usage guide](https://get.vial.today/manual/)**
+**More information on VIAL can be found on [the official Vial usage guide](https://get.vial.today/manual/)**

 ![img](/assets/GB3/pikatea-macropad-gb3-vial.png)

 #### VIA
 Via compatible firmware and matching .json files are pre-compiled and available to download.
-[View and follow the firmmware update guide here](/DownloadsAndFiles/firmware-download-and-update-guide.html#download-firmware)
+[View and follow the firmware update guide here](/DownloadsAndFiles/firmware-download-and-update-guide.html#download-firmware)

 ![img](/assets/GB3/via.png)